mkloubert/vscode-http-client/README.md

 | `HTTP Client: New HTTP request ...` | Opens a new HTTP request form. | `extension.http.client.newRequest` |
 | `HTTP Client: Send editor content as HTTP request ...` | Uses the content of a visible editor as body for a HTTP request. | `extension.http.client.newRequestForEditor` |
 | `HTTP Client: Send file as HTTP request ...` | Uses a (local) file as body for a HTTP request. | `extension.http.client.newRequestFromFile` |

+There are currently no predefined key bindings for these commands, but you can setup them [by your own](https://code.visualstudio.com/docs/getstarted/keybindings).

 ## Syntaxes [[&uarr;](#table-of-contents)]